jotaen/xit/Specification.md

 - One *due date*
 - Any number of *tags*

-These tokens MUST be surrounded by whitespace or punctuation, except for such punctuation which the tokens themselves can consist of.
+These tokens MUST be surrounded by blank characters or punctuation, except for such punctuation which the tokens themselves can consist of.

 Potential additional *due dates* MUST be disregarded.